 -For covered Part B prescription drugs you get in a hospital outpatient setting, you pay a copayment.
 If you get drugs not covered under Part B in a hospital outpatient setting, you pay 100% for the drugs, unless you have Part D or other prescription drug coverage; what you pay depends on whether your drug plan covers the drug, and whether the hospital is in your drug plan’s network.

-If you have questions or are confused about what you will be liable for.
-Book a meeting with an agent.
+If you have questions or are confused about what you will be liable for, book a meeting with a licensed agent.
 The goal is to lower your potential cost as low as possible while still receiving great medical care when you need it and giving you peace of mind.